friendlyanon/gif-engine-js/README.md

        * will call them for you when necessary */
     })
 ```
+You'll notice that the `Response` object can be passed directly to the `GIF`
+function.
+This is because `GIF` has a property (`GIF.Response`) which will be
+checked using `instanceof` against the first argument.
+If it matches, then the
+`[GIF.responseMethod]` method of the input will be called, which is by default
+`arrayBuffer`, to compliment `fetch` in the browsers perfectly.
+Obviously, you
+may change this as you wish depending on what you use to make requests.

 ## Motivation
 I needed a versatile library to process GIFs for personal use, but the already